 Part of my 2015 resolution was to learn how to kitesurf.
-After years trying to improve my windsurfing skills, I finally caved in to Bruno’s persuasion in getting me to kiteboard.
+After years trying to improve my windsurfing skills, I finally caved into Bruno’s persuasion in getting me to kiteboard.
 A switch he did years ago, Bruno has been now solely kiting, only windsurfing when I made it to the water.

-San Francisco Bay Area has several kite spots but most require advanced skills due to tides, strong currents, commercial tankers, rocky shoreline, cold weather and murky water.
+San Francisco Bay Area has several kite spots, but most require advanced skills due to tides, strong currents, commercial tankers, rocky shoreline, cold weather and murky water.
 Windy – for sure, but not your tropical paradise.
 A couple of beginner options are available at 3rd Avenue on the Peninsula, or Crown’s Beach on Alameda.
 But call me chicken if you want – after years of Delta conditions, I was dreaming of the Caribbean, turquoise sea and warm water… Don’t give me wrong, I love the Delta, but for once, this girl was ready for a treat.

 I started researching different destinations, taking into account the windy season (rather important for kiting), how far the country was, how cheap (or expensive!) the flights were, how beginner friendly the spot and local conditions would be…

 Looking at several Caribbean islands, the tiny and little-known Bonaire came top of the list.
 A popular diving destination, Bonaire also offers constant winds that make it a great windsurf and kiteboard destination.
-Since the whole island is a marine park, kitesurfing is restricted to a specific area, Atlantis Beach, but thanks to its remote location, the spot is barely busy, at least not by Delta standard – a busy weekend will see 10 kiters on the water, plenty space for everyone.
+Since the whole island is a marine park, kitesurfing is restricted to a particular area, Atlantis Beach, but thanks to its remote location, the spot is barely busy, at least not by Delta standard – a busy weekend will see ten kiters on the water, plenty space for everyone.

 With off-shore wind, Atlantis Beach is primarily an advanced spot as you need to be able to go upwind and stay close to the beach.
-Otherwise you might be swept away, with the next piece of land being Curaçao some 30 miles (50 km) away.
+Otherwise, you might be swept away, with the next piece of land being Curaçao some 30 miles (50 km) away.

 So you might ask, why would I choose this spot?